sriharigoud/MEVN/README.md

 npm run dev

 ```
 You should have installed nodemon and ts-node globally
-.env file should be there with your config
+<br>.env file should be there with your config

 ``` bash
 MONGO_USER=<your username>